-We’re conspicuously midlife and caucasian.
+Having said all that, we are aware of our conspicuously midlife Caucasian makeup.
 Not that we planned it that way in this global world of ours, but because that’s who we are, proudly, in this current business stage.
-We have more accumulated wisdom and perhaps a little more time in this season; however, we value other stories just as much and will continue adding depth to our “better self. better world.” message as we continue to grow.
+We have more accumulated wisdom and perhaps a little more time in this season; however, we value others’ stories as much as our own, and will add depth to our “better self, better world” message as we expand and grow.

 Lois Arp, High School Math Teacher